openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ### Install the `httpbin` Demo API Server Chart

-This Helm chart installs an OpenZiti fork of `go-httpbin`, so it doesn't need to be accompanied by an OpenZiti Tunneler.
-We'll use it as a demo API to test the OpenZiti Service you just created named "httpbin-service".
+This Helm chart installs an OpenZiti fork of `go-httpbin`, so it doesn't need to be accompanied by a tunneler.
+We'll use it as a demo API to test the service you just created named "httpbin-service".

 ```text
 helm install "miniziti-httpbin" openziti/httpbin \